 If the tyre is hitting the outer wheel arch then check your camber settings too as if you haven’t got round to aligning the car yet you might have it set to positive camber or not enough negative camber at ride height and this could be causing the interference.

 If none of the above situations are available then you might have to remove some of the bump travel using the lower damper height adjustment.
 This is an absolute last resort as it will reduce the amount of bump travel and increase the amount of droop travel upsetting the ratio calculated earlier.

 Setting Ride Height

-With the bump and droop range set correctly on the damper you can now remove the coilover and re-install your coil spring and bump stop on your damper.
+With the bump and droop range set correctly on the damper you can now remove the coilover and re-install your coil spring on your damper.
 With the complete coilover re-installed to your car you can now lower the car back down to the ground to sit on the floor.
 With the mass of the car now sat on the spring and damper, your ride height will almost definitely be in a different position to your set ride height before due to the spring compressing.
 This is to be completely expected.

 You can now use the lower spring platform to set the ride height of the car.
 Turning the lower spring platform upwards with raise the ride height of the car and turning the lower spring platform down the damper will lower the ride height of the car.
 The aim is to use the lower spring platform to raise or lower the base of the spring until the ride height that you set before based upon regulations, experience, calculations or data is achieved.